PSPDFKit/Cordova-iOS/README.md

 UNAUTHORIZED REPRODUCTION OR DISTRIBUTION IS SUBJECT TO CIVIL AND CRIMINAL PENALTIES.

 You need a commercial license to use this project.
 Contact sales@pspdfkit.com for details.

+## Contributing

+Please ensure [you signed our CLA](https://pspdfkit.com/guides/web/current/miscellaneous/contributing/) so we can accept your contributions.